 Overall Equipment Effectiveness (OEE)

 Overall Equipment Effectiveness evaluates how effectively a piece of equipment is utilized.
 The OEE calculation is based on the three OEE Factors:

 Availability = Run Time / Planned Production Time

 Performance = (Ideal Cycle Time × Total Count) / Run Time

 To discover the total OEE for a particular piece of equipment:

-Preventive Maintenance is work that is performed on a piece of equipment on a predetermined schedule, based on elapsed time or usage to lessen the likelihood of it failing.
-Preventive maintenance is performed while the equipment is still operational, so that it does not break down unexpectedly.
-PM Compliance is the percentage of scheduled preventive work orders that are completed in a predetermined time period.
+Preventive Maintenance is work that is performed on a piece of equipment on a predetermined schedulebased on elapsed time or usage — to lessen the likelihood of it failing.
+Preventive maintenance is performed while the equipment is still operational so that it does not break down unexpectedly.
+PM Compliance is the percentage of scheduled preventive work orders that are completed with a predetermined time.

-World class maintenance notes that 90% of maintenance should be planned.
-An 80% planned to 20% unplanned ratio is considered still beneficial, compared to the typical average of 55% or less.
+“World-class maintenance” suggests that 90% of maintenance should be planned.
+However, an 80% planned to 20% unplanned ratio is still considered beneficial compared to the typical average of 55% or less.
 Planned Maintenance Percentages can be easily tracked with an effective CMMS.